A Brief History of Diversity, Equity, Inclusion, and Belonging in the Ross and Carol Nese College of Nursing

 When did the college of nursing hire its inaugural Associate Dean for Equity and Inclusion?

 In October 2020, Dr. Sheldon D. Fields, PhD, RN, FNP-BC, CRNP, AACRN, FAANP, FNAP, FAAN was appointed the colleges inaugural Associate Dean for Equity and Inclusion.
 He came with extensive DEI experience and is building out the colleges DEI office.

-When the did the college start a chapter of the American Association of Men in Nursing?
+When did the college start a chapter of the American Association of Men in Nursing?

 The Penn State University Men in nursing chapter of the American Association of Men in nursing was established on July 30, 2021.

-When did the college start the Gunter-Gooding DEI Lecture series?
+When did the Gunter-Gooding DEI Lecture series begin?

 The inaugural Gunter-Gooding DEI Lecture series was conducted on October 5, 2022.
 It featured Dr. G. Rumay Alexander EdD, RN, FAAN and her topic was, “From the Hall to the Walls: A Racial Reckoning in Nursing”.
 The lecture series is named in honor of Dr. Laurie Martin Gunter and Dr. Marion Gooding two African American women who served as head of the nursing department at Penn State (see above).
 The series will be conducted each year in the Fall semester going forward and will bring in national DEI experts to talk on a variety of topics.